kcartlidge/ruthless/README.md

 Latest = /news
 ```

-### Basic flow

-The site is rendered using your content, combined with the `layout.liquid` template and the `theme.css` stylesheet.

-- The `ruthless.ini` file is read in
-- The `theme.css` file is copied over
-- Your `*.md` files and their locations are read in
-- They are split into YAML front matter and Markdown content
-- The Markdown is passed though *Red Carpet* for fast conversion to HTML
-- The new HTML and the YAML are then passed through *Liquid* for fast templating
-- The results are written to matching folders in the output
-- Files named `*.txt` are also passed through *Liquid*, but are not treated as Markdown.
-They will be written inside `<pre>` tags.
-- Other file types are copied across unchanged.

 ### Supported variables in the template

 Some site-level variables are always available.
-In addition, by using content front matter (simple YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*.
+In addition, by using content frontmatter (simple YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*.
 See the sample news item content in a newly-created site for a demo.

 For example: